Vegan Japanese

 Storing your fried rice

-Leftover vegan Japanese fried rice can be stored easily, making it a great option for meal prep or saving for a quick meal later in the week.
-To keep it fresh, transfer the rice into an airtight container and store it in the refrigerator, where it will stay good for up to 3-4 days.
+Leftover vegan Japanese fried rice can be stored easily, making it a great option for meal prepping.
+To keep it fresh, transfer the rice into an airtight container and store it in the refrigerator where it will stay good for up to 3-4 days.
 For longer storage, portions of the fried rice can be placed in freezer-safe containers or resealable bags and frozen for up to a month.

 FAQ